 - Deadline of dischargeability.
 This is 60 days after the Meeting of Creditors.
 The creditors will have to file a complaint to object the debt discharge that you filed.

 - Submit certificate of domestic support obligation.
-If applicable, you have to submit a certificate that proves you are current with any domestic support obligations that is due while the Chapter 13 bankruptcy process is happening.
+If applicable, you have to submit a certificate that proves you are current with any domestic support obligations that are due while the Chapter 13 bankruptcy process is happening.
 This includes child support, alimony, etc.

 - Discharge of debtor.
 This happens fast when there is no challenge to file the discharge.
 It will be longer if there is.